DaxMoonJuice/Covid19EmailScraper/README.md

 # Covid19 Email Scraper
 A python script to process NHS Covid Test Emails and output results to a CSV.
 Built in a weekend to help out a friend

-The script works as follows
+The script works as follows:

 <ul>